qed-solver/prover/README.md

 ```sh
 cargo build --release
 ```
-The current setup of the solver has the Z3 solver as a runtime dependency, so you need to have the `z3` executable in the `PATH` when running Cosette.
+Currently the build-time dependency are `libclang` and header files for `z3`.
+Also, a nightly Rust compiler toolchain is required.
-The build should produce an executable, or you can use `cargo` to run:
+The build should produce an executable in `target/release/`, or you can use `cargo` to run:
 ```sh
 cargo run --release -- <inputs>
 ```
 where the `<inputs>` are paths to input files or directories containing the files.
+The current setup of the solver has the Z3 *and* CVC5 solver as a runtime dependency, so you need to have both the `z3` *and* `cvc5` executable in the `PATH` when running Cosette.
-The results will be simply printed out currently, with the name of each file and their result (provable/not provable).
+The results will be simply printed out, with the name of each file and their result (provable/not provable).
 You can set the environment variable to `RUST_LOG=info` when running and get a (very) verbose output.
 This is useful for debugging as it prints out how expressions are simplified in the solver at various stages.